How to Say "If the fox goes to the small cabin, the fox can meet a friend" in Korean | -(으)면 Grammar

 Quick Answer: "If the fox goes to the small cabin, the fox can meet a friend" in Korean is "여우가 작은 오두막에 가면, 친구를 만날 수 있어요." (yeouga jakeun odumake gamyeon, chingureul mannal su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the fox goes to the small cabin, the fox can meet a friend" in Korean?
-Say "여우가 작은 오두막에 가면, 친구를 만날 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "If the fox goes to the small cabin, the fox can meet a friend" in Korean?
+Here is the natural way: "여우가 작은 오두막에 가면, 친구를 만날 수 있어요.".
+We will unpack the -(으)면 grammar and show you exactly how it works.

 What does "If the fox goes to the small cabin, the fox can meet a friend" mean in Korean?

-The Korean sentence "여우가 작은 오두막에 가면, 친구를 만날 수 있어요." translates to "If the fox goes to the small cabin, the fox can meet a friend." in English. "여우가 작은 오두막에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "여우가 작은 오두막에 가면, 친구를 만날 수 있어요." translates to "If the fox goes to the small cabin, the fox can meet a friend." in English.
+When Korean speakers hear "여우가 작은 오두막에 가면, 친구를 만날 수 있어요.", they immediately picture the scene: if the fox goes to the small cabin, the fox can meet a friend.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: yeouga jakeun odumake gamyeon, chingureul mannal su iteoyo.